SaraIsiyanovski/pack-list/README.md

 This is a simple React application that helps you create and manage packing lists for your trips.
-You can add, edit, and remove items from your packing list and mark items as packed or unpacked.
+You can add,  and remove items from your packing list and mark items as packed or unpacked.

 ## Features